imkushwaha/Data_Science_Project_Portfolio/README.md

 # Machine Learning

+### Property Price Prediction

-Property Price Prediction: A model to predict the price of the property from the dataset having attributes such as sale type, sale condition etc. Identified the best price that a client can sell their house utilizing machine learning.
+A model to predict the price of the property from the dataset having attributes such as sale type, sale condition etc. Identified the best price that a client can sell their house utilizing machine learning.

-Bank Credit Card Default Prediction: A classification model using logistic regression to predict the credibility of the customer, in order to minimize the risk and maximize the profit of German Credit Bank.
+### Bank Credit Card Default Prediction
+A classification model using logistic regression to predict the credibility of the customer, in order to minimize the risk and maximize the profit of German Credit Bank.

+### Wine Classification
-Wine Classification: A classification model using linear discriminant analysis to classify the wine category from a data set, Which are the results of a chemical analysis of wines grown in the same region in Italy but derived from three different cultivars.
+A classification model using linear discriminant analysis to classify the wine category from a data set, Which are the results of a chemical analysis of wines grown in the same region in Italy but derived from three different cultivars.

-Churn Analysis in Telecom Industry: A classification models using decision tree algorithm to predict whether the customer be churned or not on the basis of its billing information and customer demographics.
+### Churn Analysis in Telecom Industry
+A classification models using decision tree algorithm to predict whether the customer be churned or not on the basis of its billing information and customer demographics.

-Forecasting and Predicting the Furniture Sales(Time Series Analysis): Time Series (ARIMA) to build model to predict and forecast the sales of furniture for the next one year i.e. predict future values based on previously observed values.
+### Forecasting and Predicting the Furniture Sales
+Time Series (ARIMA) to build model to predict and forecast the sales of furniture for the next one year i.e. predict future values based on previously observed values.
 We have a 4-year furniture sales data.

+### Teen Marketing Classification
-Teen Marketing Classification: K-means clustering model to classify the interest of teenagers by using various attributes.
+K-means clustering model to classify the interest of teenagers by using various attributes.

-Dimensionality Reduction for the House dataset attribute: Using principal component analysis, to reduce the data dimensions for the housing data attributes.
+### Dimensionality Reduction for the House dataset attribute
+Using principal component analysis, to reduce the data dimensions for the housing data attributes.

+### Property Price Prediction
-Property Price Prediction: A a linear regression model with stochastic gradient descent to predict the price of the property from the dataset having attributes such as sale type, sale condition etc.
+A a linear regression model with stochastic gradient descent to predict the price of the property from the dataset having attributes such as sale type, sale condition etc.

-Good and Bad Customers for Granting Credit: A classification model using logistic regression with stochastic gradient descent to predict the credibility of the customer, in order to minimize the risk and maximize the profit of a bank.
+### Good and Bad Customers for Granting Credit
+A classification model using logistic regression with stochastic gradient descent to predict the credibility of the customer, in order to minimize the risk and maximize the profit of a bank.

+### Breast Cancer Prediction
-Breast Cancer Prediction: A predictive model using machine learning algorithms(K Nearest Neighbor) to predict whether the tumor is benign or malignant.
+A predictive model using machine learning algorithms(K Nearest Neighbor) to predict whether the tumor is benign or malignant.

-Term Deposit Subscription Prediction: Decision Tree, Random Forest/XGBoost/Adaboost models to predict if the client will subscribe to a term deposit.
+### Term Deposit Subscription Prediction
+Decision Tree, Random Forest/XGBoost/Adaboost models to predict if the client will subscribe to a term deposit.

-Bank Credit card Default Prediction: A classification model using support vector classifier to predict the credibility of the customer, in order to minimize the risk and maximize the profit of a bank.
+### Bank Credit card Default Prediction
+A classification model using support vector classifier to predict the credibility of the customer, in order to minimize the risk and maximize the profit of a bank.

-Tools: scikit-learn, Pandas, Seaborn, Matplotlib, Pygame
+Tools: scikit-learn, Pandas, Seaborn, Matplotlib, Numpy and many more.

 If you liked what you saw, want to have a chat with me about the portfolio, work opportunities, or collaboration, shoot an email at upendra.kumar48762@gmail.com